javierguignard/britcore-apply/README.md

-# This is the project for Britcore Engineering Application
+# This is the project for Britecore Engineering Application

-This project is for apply to job on Britcore enterprise.
+This project is for apply to job on Britecore enterprise.
 Contains two parts, API and Frontend.

 ## Restful API